core-wg/draft-dns-over-coap/draft-ietf-core-dns-over-coap.md

 This document defines a CoAP Content-Format identifier for the Internet media type "application/dns-message" to be the mnemonic 553 — based on the port assignment of DNS.
 This media type is defined as in {{Section 6 of -doh}}, i.e., a single DNS message encoded in the DNS on-the-wire format {{-dns}}.
-Both DoC client and DoC server MUST be able to parse contents in the "application/dns-message" format.
+Both DoC client and DoC server MUST be able to parse contents in the "application/dns-message" Content-Format.
 For the purposes of this document, only OPCODE 0 (Query) is supported for DNS messages.
 Future work might provide specifications and considerations for other values of OPCODE.
-Unless another error takes precedence, a DoC server uses RCODE = 4, NotImp {{-dns}}, in its response when it receives a query with an OPCODE that it does not implement (see also {{sec:resp-examples}}).
+Unless another error takes precedence, a DoC server uses RCODE = 4, NotImp {{-dns}}, in its response to a query with an OPCODE that it does not implement (see also {{sec:resp-examples}}).

 DNS Queries in CoAP Requests    {#sec:queries}
 ----------------------------

-A DoC client encodes a single DNS query in one or more CoAP request messages that use the CoAP FETCH {{-coap-fetch}} method.
+A DoC client encodes a single DNS query in one or more CoAP request messages that use the CoAP FETCH {{-coap-fetch}} request method.
 Requests SHOULD include an Accept option to indicate the type of content that can be parsed in the response.

 Since CoAP provides reliability at the message layer (e.g., through Confirmable messages) the retransmission mechanism of the